aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xlsx-to-word/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XLSX to WORD on Android via Java or Online App" h2="Transform XLSX to WORD within your Android Applications without using Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert XLSX to WORD arises when you want to share data in a more accessible format.
+WORD documents are easier to read and share than XLSX files.
+Moreover, WORD documents are more secure than XLSX files, as they can be password protected.

+<h2>How Aspose.Total helps for xlsx to word conversion</h2>

- [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) is a package of powerful File Automation APIs.
-By using two of its APIs, you can integrate XLSX to WORD conversion feature inside your Android applications.
-In the first step you can export XLSX to PDF by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-After that, by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/), you can convert PDF to WORD.
+Aspose.Total for Android via Java is a package of powerful File Automation APIs that can help you integrate XLSX to WORD conversion feature inside your Android applications.
+It consists of two APIs, Aspose.Cells for Android via Java and Aspose.PDF for Android via Java.
+By using Aspose.Cells for Android via Java, you can export XLSX to PDF.
+After that, Aspose.PDF for Android via Java can be used to convert PDF to WORD.
+This way, you can easily convert XLSX to WORD without any hassle.

+The APIs provided by Aspose.Total for Android via Java are easy to use and can be integrated into your Android applications with minimal effort.
+Moreover, they are highly reliable and secure, ensuring that your data remains safe and secure.
+Furthermore, they are highly efficient and can convert XLSX to WORD quickly and accurately.
+This makes Aspose.Total for Android via Java the perfect choice for integrating XLSX to WORD conversion feature into your Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}